How Jelleo finds bugs before they become exploits.

 Cross-protocol propagation status

 F7's bug_class (insurance-counter-vault-divergence) is a candidate for cross-protocol propagation against any indexed protocol with insurance accounting.
-The funded-state P2 build will run this propagation continuously. v0.1 ran the propagation manually against the corpus and found no immediate hits — the signature is structurally specific to Percolator's helper geometry.
+The propagation engine re-runs this class automatically whenever a related finding confirms.
+The initial sweep against the corpus found no immediate hits — the signature is structurally specific to Percolator's helper geometry.
 The pattern matcher remains armed.

 The four-pillar architecture (Detection · Propagation · Fix Bundle · Attestation) is language-agnostic.
-What changes per language is the adapter layer: which symbolic verifier runs at Layer 3, which fuzz harness runs at Layer 4, and which test runner produces the Layer 2 abort signal.
-Today: Solana / BPF and Aptos / Move are live.
-Solidity (Foundry / forge) and C (clang+sanitizers) ride the same plumbing — the dispatch layer routes by language.
+What changes per language is the adapter layer: which symbolic verifier runs at L3, which runtime harness runs at L4, and which test runner produces the L2 abort signal.
+All four are live — Solana (BPF / Rust), Aptos (Move), Solidity, and C — and a fifth rendering path covers TypeScript and generic targets at the report layer.

 Worked example · Aptos cycle 20260513-191318 (osec-aptos-small)

-The Mutatis Aptos benchmark (OSec eval suite, small tier) ran end-to-end through the four pillars:
+The Mutatis Aptos benchmark (small tier) ran end-to-end through the four pillars:

-• 40 hypotheses dispatched from the OSec Aptos hypothesis class library (authorization, arithmetic, accounting, capability handling, event auditability, oracle freshness).
+- 40 hypotheses dispatched from the Aptos hypothesis class library (authorization, arithmetic, accounting, capability handling, event auditability, oracle freshness).

-• 2 root causes after the clustering rule collapsed 3 STRONG fires hitting transfer_admin in access_control.move into one finding.
+- 2 root causes after the clustering rule collapsed 3 STRONG fires hitting